Adweeb252/my-own-redis-Csharp/README.md

     (The slave sends these handshakes to the master, and the master responds accordingly.)

 ### Example for Using Master and Slave:

 - In the first terminal, run:
   `dotnet run -- --port <master_port>`
 - In the second terminal, run:
   `dotnet run -- --port <slave_port> --replicaof "127.0.0.1 <master_port>"`
 - Handshakes will happen automatically, and you will receive a final console message:
   **"Slave is connected to the master."**

+12. Implemented Single Replica Propagation:
+    - **If you use a write command in master like Set or Del, it will propagate to the connected Slave**